 Rock Hill River Park is a 2.5 mile loop trail located near Rock Hill, South Carolina and is good for all skill levels.
-The trail is primarily used for hiking and walking and is accessible from March until May.
+The trail is primarily used for hiking and walking and is best used from March until May.
 Dogs are also able to use this trail but must be kept on leash.

 great trails and scenery within 5 minutes of downtown !!
 The city of Rock Hill scored a home run when they created this park.
 It is about 70 acres and has some great trails that parallel the Catawba River and Manchester Creek.
 One trail is made from recycled tires and feels great when hiking it.
 The park also has an elevated boardwalk through the wetlands.
 This area of the Catawba is one of only two that is still freeflowing and the park has an excellent canoe access that will lead you 18 miles downstream to Landsford Canal State Park.
 Take the kids and a picnic lunch to this park and have a fun outing !!
 Oh yeah, be sure and take your fishing equipment.

 Not well marked plus there were so many silk worms u r brushing them off every tenth a mile.
 Not great

 beautiful, I love to climb the rocks, and get as close to the river as possible. there is a great view of an old train trestle.
 This time of year the fall foliage is just beautiful!

 Trails not marked well.

 Love this place!
 I try to go once a week for a run!

 One of the longer trails that runs along the river also runs along the edge of a golf course at several points it would seems that the mile markers that they have along the trail are incorrect however there is much wildlife if you walk quietly and also BlackBerries during season all along the trail throughout.
 In a single outing I saw multiple squirrels, rabbits, 2 deer and several hawks in a single day.
 Itwas a very enjoyable trip and BlackBerries to boot.